BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Too long: the LLM will need to make too many unrelated decisions to make a good translation.
 Too short: the LLM might miss some long range dependencies that are needed to make a good translation.

+Like before, we will first split by chapters, then cut into segments.
 We will go with something bigger than the reference as we are not just querying for surrounding context, we want to make a consistent translation of the given passage.

-My first instinct is again to split by chapters first, then subdivide again if chapters are too long.

 As a rough starting point, I went with a segment length of at least 2000 characters, and at most 6000 characters.
 For 200 pages, that's about 30 segments, so between 6/7 pages per segment.

 ## Incremental glossary

 Going back to humanmimicry, a human translator would not need to check the reference translation every time it sees the name of the main character.
-Instead they would have either in their mind or written down, a glossary for reoccuring names.
+Instead they would have either in their mind or written down, a glossary for reoccurring names.

 Of course when the translator sees a name or expression for the first time, it is not inside the glossary, so we use our semantic search from earlier to find clues and examples in the reference translation.